Breaking Atoms

-Breaking Atoms is the first album by American/Canadian hip hop group Main Source, released in 1991 on Wild Pitch Records.
+Breaking Atoms is the first album by American/Canadian hip-hop group Main Source, released on July 23, 1991, through Wild Pitch Records.
 It was produced by the group, primarily by member Large Professor, with recording sessions taking place during 1990–1991 at Homeboy Studio, Power Play Studios, and Libra Digital in New York City.
 Breaking Atoms is distinguished stylistically by its incorporation of jazz and soul music samples.
-The album has been highly regarded by music writers due mostly to its production, whose heavy and original use of sampling influenced hip hop producers for a considerable portion of the 1990s.
+The album has been highly regarded by music writers due mostly to its production, whose heavy and original use of sampling influenced hip-hop producers for a considerable portion of the 1990s.

-The album has been widely regarded by writers and music critics as a significantly influential album and has been noted for debuting rapper Nas, who appears on the track "Live at the Barbeque".
+The album has been widely regarded by writers and music critics as a significantly influential album and has been noted for debuting rapper Nasty Nas, who appears on the track "Live at the Barbeque".
 His contribution to the song was sampled on "The Genesis", the intro track to his debut album Illmatic (1994).
-Breaking Atoms has been recognized as one of the most important records in hip hop history, and was out of print in the United States after the demise of Wild Pitch Records in 1997.
+Breaking Atoms has been recognized as one of the most important records in hip-hop history, and was out of print in the United States after the demise of Wild Pitch Records in 1997.
 It was reissued on April 22, 2008, through Fontana Distribution.